sarahtanja/lab-book/_posts/2023-01-31-committee-no1.md

 ### Research Topic Background

-**The goal of my Master's thesis research is to understand how warming oceans and plastic pollution affect corals.**
+**The goal of my Master's thesis research is to gain insight into multiple-stressor interactions of warming oceans and plastic pollution on reef-building corals.**

 Under a CMIP6 climate scenario, it is forecasted that more than 75% of coral reefs will experience *yearly severe bleaching* before 2070 due to thermal stress.
 However, hope for resilient corals exists.
 In a prolonged marine heatwave event on Kiritimati Atoll, the largest coral atoll in the world, 100% of the corals near chronic anthropogenic disturbances died, but in areas that were not already stressed, 90% of corals died.
 The 10% that survived after bleaching are hypothesized to have recovered due to  lower baseline levels of stress and better water quality compared to corals near chronic anthropogenic stressors like pollution and overfishing (Claar et al. 2020).

 **Corals are threatened by global stressors, strategies for reducing local stressors may give corals an edge on survival** {: .notice--info}